Ground state magnetic structure of Mn3Sn: Domains from SNP fits

 Between re-orienting the sample from the $(h,0,l)$ plane to the $(h,k,0)$ plane in our SNP experiment at D3, we cooled the sample to measure the incommensurate phase.
 As shown in the main text, this reset the magnetic domains, and we therefore had to apply the magnetic field again to align the domains.

-The fitted domain population in the $(h,k,0)$ plane is shown in Fig.~\ref{fig:Fig5} (a).
+The fitted domain population are reported in \ref{Table:Fitvalues} and for the $(h,k,0)$ plane is shown in Fig.~\ref{fig:Fig5} (a).
 Here, we see the domains align along the (real space) [110] direction, which is equivalent to $b$.
 This is compatible with the magnetic field being applied along [110] in this measurement.

 Fig.~\ref{fig:Fig5} (b) and (d) we show the best fit results for type IV in the $(h,0,k)$ and $(h,0,l)$ plane, respectively.
 In type IV we consistently find four domains populated instead of three.